Ofsted

 This inspection Outstanding 1

-Previous inspection Not applicable
+Previous inspection Outstanding 1

 Effectiveness of leadership and management Outstanding 1